 Picture this: you’re relaxing with your friends in the city, wandering from shop to shop after a stop at a Dutch café for delicious coffee and apple cake — when suddenly you feel it.

-Your friends notice the flicker of fear in your eyes and ask what’s wrong.
+Your friends notice the flicker of fear in your eyes, and they ask what’s wrong.
 Taking a deep breath, and wishing that you’d actually had something stronger with your cake, you reply: I need the loo.

 But in the Netherlands, things are very different.
 If you need to go while you’re out of the house, you’re going to have to part with one of three things: your money, your dignity, or your comfort.
 Actually, you’ll probably lose all these. 😩

 Why are Dutch toilets so expensive?

-As anyone who has lived here for a while can tell you, Dutch toilets are not free of charge.
+As anyone who has lived here for a while can tell you, Dutch toilets (WC = water closet) are not free of charge.
 Another major fail, if you ask me.
 Fees range from 25 cents to a whole euro, depending on city and location.

 Sneaking into café toilets is an option

 Officially, most cafés will ask you for 50 cents if you use their toilets without buying something.
-But you can decide to risk your dignity and sneak past the waitstaff to the toilet in the back.
+But you can decide to risk your dignity and sneak past the wait staff to the toilet in the back.

 Toilets are actually pretty important

-It won’t fix the lack of toilet paper or the horrifying ‘inspection shelf’ — but at least you’ll be able to uncross your legs for a couple of minutes. 😅
+It won’t fix the lack of toilet paper or the horrifying “inspection shelf” — but at least you’ll be able to uncross your legs for a couple of minutes. 😅

-Editor’s note: This article was originally published in September 2019 and was fully updated in March 2021 for your reading pleasure.
+Editor’s note: This article was originally published in September 2019 and was fully updated in September 2021 for your reading pleasure.